petry078/spellblog/docs/posts/javascript-references.md

 ---
-title: JavaScript references
+title: JavaScript cast specification
 date: "2022-08-20"
 sidebar: auto
 tags:
   - javascript
+  - ecmascript
   - reference
-  - guide
 ---

-# JavaScript references
+# JavaScript cast specification

+*"ECMAScript is object-based: basic language and host facilities are provided by objects, and an ECMAScript program is a cluster of communicating objects.
+An ECMAScript object is an unordered collection of properties each with 0 or more attributes ... an object is a member of the remaining built-in type Object; and a method is a function associated with an object via a property."*

+> [ECMA-262](https://www.ecma-international.org/wp-content/uploads/ECMA-262_1st_edition_june_1997.pdf), June 1997, the first specification of JavaScript.

-## 1. Primitive Data Types
+## 1. Primitive Values (Data Types)

 * number;
 	* infinity;